2015 Omloop Het Nieuwsblad: Preview

 The Omloop Het Nieuwsblad was held over a challenging, hilly course, similar in style to the Tour of Flanders, one of the cycling monuments and the most important cycling race in Flanders.
 Omloop Het Nieuwsblad was, however, significantly shorter at 200.2 km.
 The races shared many climbs in the race, such as the Taaienberg, the Valkenberg and the Molenberg; Omloop Het Nieuwsblad also included the Muur van Geraardsbergen, which was a decisive part of the Tour of Flanders until its removal in 2012.
-Historically, the race was normally won from a small group rather than from a bunch sprint because of the difficult route.
+Historically, the race was normally won by a small group rather than by a bunch of sprinters because of the difficult route.
 The 2015 race included a new climb, the Kaperij, after 120 km.